Ko-vey/SDLplayerCore/.github/README.md

 ## Introduction

 `SDLplayerCore` is a lightweight audio/video player developed with C++11, FFmpeg 7, and SDL2.
-It primarily targets the Windows platform and serves as an excellent project for hands-on practice in audio and video development.
+It primarily targets the Windows platform and serves as an excellent project for hands-on practice and learning in audio and video development. *Note that the main goal of this project is for teaching and demonstration purposes, not to create a full-featured daily player to replace mature products like VLC or MPC.*

 Currently, the project implements:
 - **Buffer queue** and **flow control** design in audio/video playback
 - Core **audio/video synchronization**
 - **Play/Pause** logic
+- **Window resizing**

 Through this project, developers can learn: